Frequently Asked Questions About Our Christian Tours & Cruises

 We will book your accommodations in luxury and boutique hotels.
 After decades of travel experience, we know where the finest places to stay are in each area we take groups.
 You can be assured that you will only stay in locations that are secure and comfortable to give you the best experience possible on your trip.

 There is a wide variety of exciting and delicious cuisine available at each destination.
 We hand pick the best places to eat.
 Over the years, we have discovered unique restaurants and eateries that will provide you with the flavor of the culture in each destination.

-Each trip is custom made, so tour packages vary.
+Each trip is custom designed, so each tour package is different.
 However, most trips include lodging for double occupancy, most meals, transportation in country, guides, teachings, tour entry, travel resources and advice, and some gratuity.
 Airfare is included depending on the trip, with possible extra costs depending on your departure city.
 You have the option to add travel insurance to your tour for an extra cost.
 In some cases, you may be responsible to cover some tips and meals.
 We also offer a single room for an extra cost, trip extensions to additional locations in some cases and a limited number of business class seats on a first-come, first-served basis.

 Luggage costs, souvenirs, extra snacks, immunizations, and the cost of passport application are not included.

 Our trip sizes range from 15 to 40, depending on the destination.
 We do have occasional trips that have more people in cases where the extra tour size will not affect the traveler’s experience.
 We try to keep our tour groups small to create intimate group experiences and give you easy access to your trip leader.